 In short, yes — dating someone and being in a relationship can be very different.
 When you’re dating somebody you’re still getting to know them.
 You’re attracted to one another and have fun together, but you’re still figuring out if you want to commit to a future together.

 Dating also doesn’t guarantee exclusivity, because you may or may not be seeing other people at the same time.
 There is such a thing as “dating exclusively”, which is typically the stage right before a relationship.
-A relationship will often mean you’ve agreed to be monogamous, except in polyamorous or open relationships.
+A relationship will often mean you’ve defined the boundaries and agreed on terms that meet both of your needs.
+Often with boundaries that adhere to either monogamous, ethical non-monogamous, polyamorous, or open relationship standards.

-The difference between dating vs. relationships can be very nuanced, but there are some ways to know if you and your partner are committed to one another — other than asking them, that is.
+The difference between dating vs. relationships can be very nuanced, but there are some ways to know if you and your partner are committed to one another — other than asking them.

 There’s no set rule for how long you should date someone before making things official.